luka-mikec/reactive_tables/README.md

     - blocks (`shift` + `arrow key` or `shift` + `left click` or `mouse drag`),
     - multiple cells and/or blocks (`ctrl` + any of the above);
  - spreading content in rows/columns/blocks (inline cell menu);
- - copying and pasting selection (tab-separated columns, interoperable with other tools);
+ - copying and pasting selection (tab-separated cells, interoperable with other tools);
  - value formulas such as `SIN` and `COS`, and range formulas such as `SUM`;
  - reactive functions: define a function with `= MAP(name, function)`, call it somewhere, change the function, the results are updated immediately.